roots/trellis/README.md

 2. Virtualbox >= 4.3.10 - [Downloads](https://www.virtualbox.org/wiki/Downloads)
 3. Vagrant >= 1.5.4 - [Downloads](http://www.vagrantup.com/downloads.html)

+### OS Notes

+From the Ansible docs:

+> Currently Ansible can be run from any machine with Python 2.6 installed (Windows isn’t supported for the control machine).
+This includes Red Hat, Debian, CentOS, OS X, any of the BSDs, and so on.

+If your host machine is running Windows, the workaround is to run Ansible *on the VM* (since it's running Ubuntu) and not locally.
+This requires some additions to the default `Vagrantfile` and an extra script.

+Example `Vagrantfile` for Windows can be found [here](https://gist.github.com/starise/e90d981b5f9e1e39f632/a4b7819b3663c5d34e7c8a2ce4556b50771073e8).
+There may also be issues with permissions/UAC and symlinks.
+See this [comment](https://github.com/roots/bedrock-ansible/issues/8#issuecomment-43346116).

 ## Installation

 1. Download/fork/clone this repo to your local machine.